Constipation Can Be Cured

 13) Some Diseases and Conditions

 Some diseases slow down the movement of faeces through the colon, rectum, or anus and can also be a cause.
 They are:

 - Neurological disorders: Multiple Sclerosis, Parkinson’s disease, stroke, spinal cord injuries, and chronic idiopathic intestinal pseudo-obstruction can lead to constipation

 - Endocrine and metabolic conditions: Uremia, diabetes, hypercalcemia, poor glycemic control, and hypothyroidism

 - Systemic diseases: These include lupus, scleroderma, amyloidosis

 - Cancer: In cancer patients, it occurs mainly due to pain medications and chemotherapy.
-It may also happen if a tumor blocks or squeezes the digestive system
+It may also happen if a tumour blocks or squeezes the digestive system

-Ways to ease the symptoms of constipation without using medication are:
+Ways to remove the symptoms of constipation without using medication are:

 - Drinking more water